evilsocket/www.pwnagotchi.ai/content/intro/_index.md

 Your Pwnagotchi is grateful in one of the following cases:

 * The cumulative bond level of nearby units is at least five times the `personality.bond_encounters_factor`.
-* The unit should be bored, but there're enough friendly units nearby.
+* The unit should be bored, but there are enough friendly units nearby.
-* The unit should be sad, but there're enough friendly units nearby.
+* The unit should be sad, but there are enough friendly units nearby.
-* The unit should be lonely, but there're enough friendly units nearby.
+* The unit should be lonely, but there are enough friendly units nearby.

 ### <span class="face">(ᵔ◡◡ᵔ)</span> excited

 Your Pwnagotchi is excited in one of the following cases:

 * The number of epochs with some activity is greater or equal than `personality.excited_num_epochs`.
-* Randomly if a unit with high bond level is met.
+* Randomly if a unit with a high bond level is met.
 * If you have unread [PwnMAIL messages](/usage/#pwnmail) on that unit.

 ### <span class="face">(✜‿‿✜)</span> smart

-Randomly if a unit with med-high bond level is met.
+Randomly if a unit with a med-high bond level is met.

 ### <span class="face">(♥‿‿♥)</span> friendly

-Randomly if a unit with high bond level is met.
+Randomly if a unit with a high bond level is met.

 ### <span class="face">(☼‿‿☼)</span> motivated

-Your Pwnagotchi just scored the best [reward level](/usage/#the-reward-function) in its existence or just met a unit with high bond.
+Your Pwnagotchi just scored the best [reward level](/usage/#the-reward-function) in its existence or just met a unit with a high bond.

 ### <span class="face">(≖__≖)</span> demotivated